FC Mika: European history

 Mika participated several times in the UEFA Cup qualification matches.
 Their best result was in 2007, when they advanced to the second qualifying round by defeating MTK Budapest, but did not advance further as they lost to the Slovak club Petržalka.

 Stadium

-Prior to its relocation from Ashtarak to Yerevan between 1999 and 2007, the Kasaghi Marzik Stadium was the home venue of the team between 2008 and 2016.
-FC Mika played their home games at the Mika Stadium opened in 2008 and located in the Shengavit District of Yerevan.
+Prior to its relocation from Ashtarak to Yerevan between 1999 and 2007, the Kasaghi Marzik Stadium was the home venue of the team.
+Between 2008 and 2016 and since 2022 FC Mika play their home games at the Mika Stadium opened in 2008 and located in the Shengavit District of Yerevan.
 The stadium has a capacity of 7,250.